Information Center (800) 917-0043 or email@example.com

 Archaeological Site Alteration and Excavation Permit

-Excavating, altering, defacing, or removing archaeological objects, resources or artifacts from archaeological sites or Native Indian graves, cairns or glyptic records, or non-Indian historic cemeteries or graves.
+Excavating, altering, defacing, or removing archaeological objects, resources or artifacts from archaeological sites or Native Indian graves, cairns or glyptic records, or non-Indian historic archaeological resources.

 Section 106 Review